billymooney/RedisPackets/README.md

 # RedisPackets
-A updates version of my redis packet util
+A updated version of my redis packet util